wangjunchi/SP1_RelativePoseFromPlane/README.md

 ![vis](images/vis_pipeline.png)

 ## Dependencies
-To generate image pairs from Hypersim Dataset, please install Open3D
+To generate image pairs from Hypersim Dataset, please install Open3D and OpenCV

-To run the pipeline, please install the latest version of Pytorch, OpenCv, and Kornia
+To run the pipeline, please install the latest version of Pytorch, OpenCV, and Kornia

 ## Model Weights
 The trained model for each stage can be downloaded from [here](https://drive.google.com/drive/folders/1iVoUJGaS1G5IWKXZxCsw1bs_1PEuSRCf?usp=share_link)